The Fifth (building)

-The Fifth is a skyscraper under construction in Des Moines, Iowa.
-Developed by Mandelbaum Properties, upon completion in 2022, it will be the second tallest building in Iowa.
-The building will consist of a movie theater, hotel, parking garage, retail, and residential space.
-Construction started in late 2018 and is expected to finish at the end of 2022.
+The Fifth was a proposed high-rise building in Des Moines, Iowa, United States.
+Developed by Mandelbaum Properties, had it been completed it would have been the second tallest building in Iowa.
+The building would have consist of a movie theater, hotel, parking garage, retail, and residential space.
+Construction was delayed several times, and the skyscraper was later cancelled in 2022.